 The above services are available for people aged 14 years and over.

-You are invited to give feedback on any aspect of the care you received at Princess Alexandra Sexual Health (PASH) as your comments will improve the service we provide.
+You are invited to give feedback on any aspect of the care you received at Metro South Sexual Health Service as your comments will improve the service we provide.

-We woud like your care to go well, but we also know that things may not always go as planned.
-If you are concerned about the care you are receiving, please advise the staff member at the time, or another member of the PASH team so that we can address your concerns.
+We would like your care to go well, but we also know that things may not always go as planned.
+If you are concerned about the care you are receiving, please advise the staff member at the time, or another member of the Princess Alexandra Hospital team so that we can address your concerns.

 You can contact the Clinical Nurse Consultant on (07) 3176 5881 to discuss your concerns and they will follow up with the appropriate action.